dclfbk/LTSBikePlan/docs/stateoftheart.md

 Authors: Huertas et al. (2020)

 Description: This study introduces an LTS-based classification system consisting of two main components: a clustering element and an interpretative one.
 The methodology involves 4 different steps: (1) gathering variables for road segments, (2) generating clusters of segments within a road network subset, (3) classifying all road network segments into these clusters using a predictive model, and (4) assigning an LTS category to each cluster.
-To enable scalability for large data sets, the pairing of a classifier (unsupervised clustering algorithm) with a predictive model (multinomial logistic regression) was used.
+Specifically, GIS transformations were obtained to build the set of segments and intersection variables required for the clustering component of the methodology.
+After calculating the variables, these were used for the cluster analysis process to classify segments with similar characteristics.
+Then, with the results a multinomial logistic regression was trained  to predict the likelihood of a new segment to belong to a given cluster.
+Finally, after the assignment of an LTS category to each cluster, the intersections are classified based on LTS values of intersecting segments.
+The pairing of a classifier (unsupervised clustering algorithm) with a predictive model (multinomial logistic regression) was used to enable scalability.
 This method is effective for highlighting ideal areas for interventions and estimating their impact on LTS classifications based on potential changes to input variables (e.g., traffic density).
 The methodology was applied to cyclist-friendly city as Bogotá.
 Road segment classifications were achieved by merging government data with open-access repositories using geographic information systems (GIS).
 Results shows a positive correlation existing between the number of fatal and non-fatal collisions per kilometer involving cyclists and higher LTS.
 The work included a web-based dashboard for visualizing the LTS classifications.

 URL/DOI: [https://www.sciencedirect.com/science/article/pii/S1361920920306076](https://www.sciencedirect.com/science/article/pii/S1361920920306076)

-Best idea identified: In the analysis of the reading, it is pointed out that the original methodology often does not adapt effectively to the geographical reality where it is applied.

-To address these gaps, this paper proposes a data-informed LTS-based classification methodology.
-This methodology consists of a clustering component that employs statistically calibrated models with accurate and readily available roadway data to distinguish segments within a road network.
-Additionally, it includes an interpretative component that categorizes similar segments under the LTS framework, taking into account the location-specific context and utilizing universal LTS-related criteria.
+Best ideas identified:

+(1) The fact that the LTS classification was data-driven utilizing easily accessible road network data.
+The method offers to planners a context-sensitive and flexible approach which serves as an effective diagnostic tool for bicycle network planning.
+(2) By employing a clustering technique grounded in road network physical and functional information, it circumvents complicated classification decisions.
+(3) It enables planners to efficiently predict the influence of planned interventions on the LTS-based classifications of affected roads, according to the anticipated changes in input variables describing the road network.
+(4) By categorizing intersections based on segment levels without merging them into a single metric, the methodology offers a unique perspective on stress distribution throughout the city.

+Our LTS-based classification methodology yielded four segment clusters, which we labeled as Low, Medium, High, and Extremely High LTS categories.
+The classification was based using 8 different variables, namely the roadway width, number of lanes, presence of cycling infrastructure, presence of heavy vehicles, vehicles' speed, traffic density, traffic flow, congestion.

+Specifically, roadway width is defined as a continuous variable that represents the width of a road segment, measured as the distance from one edge of the road to the other; number of lanes defined as a discrete variable that represents the number of single-vehicle lines of traffic in a given segment, the  presence of cycling infrastructure is a variable that indicates the presence of cycling infrastructure along the road segment (it could be also a binary variable); the presence of heavy vehicles is a binary variable that indicates whether the local administration allows transit of heavy vehicles; vehicles’ speed is a continuous variable that denotes the average speed of motorized vehicles traversing a road segment.
+It was obtained by dividing the length of the road by its average traversing time; traffic density is another continuous variable that indicates the average number of vehicles in the road segment per unit length; traffic flow is a continuous variable that captures the number of vehicles traversing a road segment per time unit.
+To calculate this variable we use the universal traffic flow formula => q = traffic density * speed.
+Finally, congestion is a continuous variable that describes the level of traffic congestion in a road segment.

 Title: **Level of Traffic Stress Methodology**